apache/trafficcontrol/cache-config/tm-health-client/README.md

 and **Traffic Monitor** has determined that the marked down host is now available, the client will then utilize the **Traffic Server** tool to mark the host back up.

+Also on each polling cycle the configuration file, **tm-health-client.json** is checked and a new config is reloaded if the file has changed since the last polling cycle.
+The **Traffic Monitors** list is refreshed from **Traffic Ops**.

+If errors are encountered while polling a Traffic Monitor, the error is logged and the **Traffic Monitors** list is refreshed from **Traffic Ops**.

+# REQUIREMENTS

+Requires Apache TrafficServer 8.1.0 or later.

 # OPTIONS

 -f, -\-config-file=config-file